Skip to content

 CI/CD for MLOps with GitHub Actions

-So we hand the entire ritual to GitHub Actions.
+So we hand the entire process to GitHub Actions.
 Every push runs the tests.
 Every merge to main builds the image, scans it for known vulnerabilities, and pushes it to Amazon ECR — tagged so you can trace any running container back to the exact commit that produced it.
-"It's tested, it builds, and it's not full of CVEs" stops being a thing you promise and becomes a thing the pipeline proves.
+"It's tested, it builds, and it has no known CVEs" stops being a promise you make and becomes a fact the pipeline proves.

 The pipeline mechanics are ordinary DevOps.
-The one MLOps-flavored idea to hold onto: your tests are green does not yet mean your model is good.
-We wire the plumbing now; the model-quality gate arrives in part five, and it plugs into exactly this pipeline.
+The one MLOps idea to remember: green tests don't mean your model is good.
+We build the plumbing now; the model-quality gate arrives in part five, and it plugs into exactly this pipeline.

 The shape: two gates

 The pipeline is two jobs in sequence.
-Gate one runs on every push and pull request: install, run the tests.
+Gate one runs on every push and pull request: install the dependencies, run the tests.
 Gate two runs only on main, and only if gate one passed: build the image, scan it, push it.
-Nothing reaches ECR that didn't first pass the tests — the ordering is the safety.
+Nothing reaches ECR without passing the tests first — the ordering is what makes it safe.

 A two-gate pipeline: gate one runs tests on every push; gate two builds, scans, and pushes only on main after tests pass